 This type of organization is very flexible and able to adapt well to market changes.

-This structure is characterized by having few rules, regulations and management layers and a decentralized decision making a layout.
+This structure is characterized by having few rules, regulations and management layers and a decentralized decision-making layout.

 Here, the project manager has very little or no authority, and may or may not have a designated job role.